 Meetups

 The last Sunday of every month is for gatherings called MBC Meetup where we come together to discuss the book of the month over food and drinks.
-Within these meetings, the narrative point of view, subject matters, characters and more embedded in the book are reviewed.

 Events